 Do you dream of the perfect partner?
-But what exactly does this mean for you?
-After all, everyone has their own ideas about the key aspects of a happy relationship and what can lead to its destruction.
+What does that actually mean for you?
+Everyone has their own ideas about what makes a relationship work — and what can tear it apart.

-A red flag is unacceptable behavior or special character traits that you simply cannot tolerate in a partner.
-They are what make a long-term union unbearable.
-This can be infidelity, financial dependence, physical abuse, commitment issues, and many other behavior patterns.
-Understanding your own requirements for a partner will help you establish effective communication and harmonious relationships, and will also allow you to recognize warning signs in a timely manner and not waste time on unpromising relationships.
+A red flag is unacceptable behavior or specific personality traits you cannot tolerate in a partner — things that would make a long-term relationship unbearable.
+Examples include infidelity, financial dependence, physical abuse, commitment issues, and many other patterns.
+Knowing your own standards helps you communicate more clearly, build healthier relationships, and spot warning signs early instead of sinking time into connections that are unlikely to work out.

-Relationship psychology experts identify many "red flags," but most of them fall into one of 10 categories: different expectations and priorities, commitment issues, physical or emotional abuse, fixation on past relationships, social and financial status, jealousy, lack of passion, overly controlling behavior, neediness and immaturity, and narcissism and lack of empathy.
+Relationship experts talk about many “red flags,” but most map onto ten broad areas: mismatched expectations and priorities, commitment issues, physical or emotional abuse, fixation on past relationships, social and financial status, jealousy, lack of passion, overly controlling behavior, neediness and immaturity, and narcissism or lack of empathy.

 Disclaimer

-This test is for entertainment and educational purposes only.
-Please do not interpret its results as professional psychological advice or advice of any other kind.
+This test is for entertainment and education only.
+Do not treat the results as professional psychological or medical advice.

 1. Your partner often avoids discussing the topic of marriage.
 How do you feel about this?